 What to do when there may have been a failure or inaccuracy: first referral to the Penalties Consistency Panel when there may have been a main duty failure or inaccurate certificate

-Where a Customer Relationship Manager (CRM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker considers that there may be a potential main duty or inaccuracy penalty situation they must not discuss a potential penalty with the Senior Accounting Officer (SAO) or issue a penalty without going through the authorisation process.
+Where a Customer Compliance Manager (CCM), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker considers that there may be a potential main duty or inaccuracy penalty situation they must not discuss a potential penalty with the Senior Accounting Officer (SAO) or issue a penalty without going through the authorisation process.

 They must first discuss their concerns, if